Enraged-Rabbit-Community/ERCF_v2/README.md

 ## Components:
-1. Sturdy backbone (Sturdy Bunny from @sneakytreesnake V2.3804 V2.3804)
+1. Sturdy backbone (based on Sturdy Bunny from @sneakytreesnake V2.3804 V2.3804)
-2. Reliable encoder (Binky from @mneuhaus VT.483)
+2. Reliable encoder (based on Binky from @mneuhaus VT.483)
-3. Remove need for top hats with sprung servo (Springy from @moggieuk V0.1503 | V2.4088)
+3. Remove need for top hats with sprung servo (based on Springy from @moggieuk V0.1503 | V2.4088)
 4. Remove snag points on reverse filament flow (for EndlessSpool support)
-5. Improve gate mechanism so filament does not slip back through accidentally (perhaps removing the need for the magnetic gate?)
-(Triple Decky from @gneu V2.5345)
+5. Improve gate mechanism so filament does not slip back through accidentally (perhaps removing the need for the magnetic gate?) (based on Triple Decky from @gneu V2.5345)
 6. Remove high wear parts / those prone to breakage (the servo arm improvements / bearing)
 7. Formal filament bypass (including position in selector array)
 8. Standardized layout so things like calibrating the selector is mostly automatic (the geometry is sufficiently fixed)